golmschenk/qusi/docs/source/tutorials/basic_transit_identification_with_prebuilt_components.rst

                 positive
     examples

 Each of these ``positive`` and ``negative`` data directories will now contain a set of light curves.
 The reason why the code in this script is not very important for you to know, is that it's mostly irrelevant for future uses.
 When you're working on your own problem, you'll obtain your data some other way.
 And ``qusi`` is flexible about the data structure, so this directory structure is not required.
 It's just one way to structure the data.
+Note, this is a relatively small dataset to make sure it doesn't take very long to get up and running.
+To get a better result, you'd want to download all known transiting light curves and a much larger collection non-transiting light curves.

 Preparing for training
 ----------------------